 - Urban environments with higher levels of biophilic interaction induce lower levels of stress and anger in the inhabitants.

-- Frequent and routine contact with nature through careful design triggers relaxation of tensed muscles, lowers blood pressure and stress hormone levels in the blood.
+- Frequent and routine contact with nature through careful design triggers the relaxation of tensed muscles and lowers blood pressure and stress hormone levels in the blood.

 - Nature-driven design is simple; just let nature and its elements in…..Furthermore, using materials like wood, copper, and glass to reference nature brought in elements of nature to calm the space down.
 Additionally, a plant curtain wall helps to keep the space green and breathes freshness in the space.